portao-3/portao3-docs/source/includes/_errors.md

 #### 500, 502, 503, 504 - Server Errors

-Something went wrong on Bank 3's end.
+Something went wrong on Portão 3's end.
 (These are rare.)

 ### Attributes